hortonworks-gallery/ambari-zeppelin-service/README.md

 yum search zeppelin
 ```

-Once this is confirmed, you can follow the below steps to
+Once this is confirmed, you can follow the below steps to:

 1. Download the Ambari service definition for Zeppelin from https://github.com/hortonworks-gallery/ambari-zeppelin-service/archive/master.zip
 2. Manually copy to the Ambari node and unzip under /var/lib/ambari-server/resources/stacks/HDP/2.4/services/ZEPPELIN (you will have to create this dir).
 3. Confirm you now see 'configuration' and 'package' subdirs under /var/lib/ambari-server/resources/stacks/HDP/2.4/services/ZEPPELIN